kronicle-tech/kronicle-website/configuration.markdown

 ## End of the Guide

 This is the end of the getting started guide.
-See the [Kronicle Walkthrough](https://youtu.be/xNvoxBmMQdk) video for a general overview of Kronicle and the [Live Demo](http://demo.kronicle.tech) for a real running instance of Kronicle.
+See the [Kronicle Walkthrough](https://youtu.be/xNvoxBmMQdk) video for a general overview of Kronicle and the [Live Demo](http://demo.kronicle.tech) which is a real instance of Kronicle.